trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 ---
 date: 2022-09-23
-title: "Injecting Telemetry into Video Files (Part 4): Writing telemetry trak's into mp4 videos"
+title: "Injecting Telemetry into Video Files (Part 4): CAMM"
 description: "In this post I will take what we learned in the last post and use it to write some telemetry into a video."
 categories: developers
 tags: [gpmd, camm, telemetry, gpmf, gpx, mp4]